Q: I’ve heard of something called Soap Nuts/Soap Berries. Is this the same thing?

 A. Soap nuts is the generic term for the berry our products are made with.
-Contrary to popular belief, a “soap nut” is not a nut at all but a berry which is dried to a hard exterior and resembles an acorn.
-Eco Nuts has become a widely recognized brand name for soap nut based products, and is a bestselling USA brand.
+Contrary to popular belief, a “soap nut” is not a nut at all but a berry that is dried to a hard exterior and resembles an acorn.
+Eco Nuts has become a widely recognized brand name for soap nut-based products and is a bestselling USA brand.
 Eco Nuts are high in quality and cleaning power because in addition to our proprietary sorting and handling process, we also only use a particular variety and size.
-Our proprietary sorting process also ensures a consistency in shape and texture that makes Eco Nuts pleasant and easy to use.
+Our proprietary sorting process also ensures consistency in shape and texture that makes Eco Nuts pleasant and easy to use.
 Because we lovingly and carefully hand package in the USA, we can also eliminate individualized plastic wrapping otherwise required by customs.
 If you ever find that your package of Eco Nuts is unsatisfactory we will gladly refund your money or send you a new box.
 Our money-back satisfaction guarantee also covers our promise that you will get the number of loads we claim on the box.
 We have an awesome customer care team with experts in laundry science eager to help you make the most of your washing experience.
 To read more about soap nuts, check our “What Are Soap Nuts” page or this Info page here with lots more information and recipes.

 Q: Do the Eco Nuts soap nuts actually work?

 A: They do, but you don’t have to take our word for it!
 Check out our testimonials page here where we post stories from real customers.
 You can also check out our reviews page where you can read in-depth reviews from bloggers.

 Q: Do your laundry products work in a front-loading or High Efficiency (HE) machines?